Radk6/MC-Optimization-Guide/modpack-specific/packs-1.12.2.md

 6. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.12.2.md) installed
 7. Disable StellarCore's `B:EnergyCalculatorLegImprovements`, `B:EnergyNetLocalImprovements`, `B:GetIoAndSubTileEnergyNetLocalImprovements`, `B:GridDataImprovements` and `B:GridImprovements` (either in-game through the mod menu or by editing the config file)

 Known issues: None (yet?)

+## FTB Infinity Reloaded: Skyblock

+1. Install the latest version of Infinity Reloaded: Skyblock
+2. Install the latest version of Cleanroom Loader and copy the contents of the Infinity Reloaded: Skyblock instance to it.
+3. Remove BetterFPS, Clumps, FastFurnace, MixinBooter, MixinBootstrap, NotEnoughIDs, Shadowfacts' Forgelin
+4. Update Alfheim, Had Enough Items, Railcraft, Red Core, UniversalTweaks and VintageFix
+5. Install Fugue, Scalar (2.11.1-3) and Forgelin-Continuous
+6. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.12.2.md) installed

+Known issues: None (yet?)

 ## Hexxit Updated